Polarts/navigation_history_observer/README.md

-# stack-navigation-controller
+# Flutter Navigation Controller
-A flutter stack navigation controller that adds useful features over the built-in Navigator.
+A flutter navigation controller that adds useful features over the built-in Navigator.